 GeneCards Summary for HRH1 Gene

 HRH1 (Histamine Receptor H1) is a Protein Coding gene.
-Diseases associated with HRH1 include allergic rhinitis and allergic conjunctivitis.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and histamine binding.
-An important paralog of this gene is CHRM4.
+Diseases associated with HRH1 include Allergic Rhinitis and Rhinitis.
+Among its related pathways are Development IGF-1 receptor signaling and Monoamine GPCRs.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and histamine binding.
+An important paralog of this gene is CHRM5.

 UniProtKB/Swiss-Prot for HRH1 Gene